opf-labs/planets-contrib/clients/command/doc/README.markdown

 The tool also allows toolspecs and reports to be shared between users via a website.

 * Tool specs get username based uris
-* Tools and stacks are identified via hashes and stack hash-of-hashes etc
 * Env is not included in report or published spec by default, as may be private.
 Http proxy password?
 Allow mode with exclusions as env can affect performance.
 * Download specs and test?
 * Allow test inputs in spec to validate configuration.
 Can compare with output.
 Can publish if a licence is given.